luizmanke/forgotify/pipelines/README.md

 Some pipelines require environment variables to work properly.
 Set them in a `.env` file:

-> *Go to the project directory to check the required environment variables.*
+> *To check the required environment variables, read the project documentation.*

 ```sh
 ENVIRONMENT_VARIABLE_1=value-1